joeldrapper/strict_ivars/README.md

 #### Startup performance

 Using Strict Ivars will impact startup performance since it needs to process each Ruby file you require.
-However, if you are using Bootsnap, the processed instruction sequences are cached and you probably won’t notice the incremental cache misses day-to-day.
+However, if you are using Bootsnap, the processed RubyVM::InstructionSequences will be cached and you probably won’t notice the incremental cache misses day-to-day.

 #### Runtime performance